-I have talked about the most effective ways on how to build muscle or lose fat in my previous articles.
+I have talked about the most effective ways to build muscle or lose fat in my previous articles.
 Check out these informative articles if you haven’t yet. ↓

-But did you know there’s a way you can build muscles & lose your body fat at the same time?
+But did you know there’s a way you can build muscles & lose your body fat simultaneously?
 Yes, you heard it right – and it’s known as Body Recomposition.

-The reason why this term ‘Body Recomposition’ gets very confusing with people is that we are trying to achieve two diametrically opposite goals at the same time.
+This term ‘Body Recomposition’ gets very confusing with people because we are trying to achieve two diametrically opposite goals at the same time.
 We know that if we want to lose weight, we got to eat in a calorie deficit & if we want to gain weight & build muscle mass, we got to eat in a calorie surplus.

 But to everyone’s surprise, it was found out in several research papers that it is possible to lose body fat & build muscle mass at the same time.
-The body actually has been showing to be able to metabolize & use your own body fat to now provide the necessary energy it needs to recover & grow your muscles despite being in the caloric deficit, hence enabling you to build muscles & lose fat at the same time.
+This is because the body actually has been shown to metabolize & use your own body fat to now provide the necessary energy it needs to recover & grow your muscles despite being in the caloric deficit, hence enabling you to build muscles & lose fat at the same time.
 And in this article further, we will dig deeper into how to do it & what are the variables at play here.

 Body Recomposition – Who Can Do it?